Donald Herbert Davidson (1917—2003)

 The mere possibility that a person acted on the basis of one reason rather than another presents an insurmountable obstacle.
 The anti-causalist has no way of accounting for the force of the “because” in the rationalization.
 Thus, the justification model is silent on what would count as the correct rationalization.
 The only solution, according to Davidson, is to view the efficacious reasons (the ones that account for the correct rationalization) as causes of action.
 This leaves us, according to Davidson, with only one alternative to justificationalism, namely, the view that reason explanation is a species of causal explanation.

 Davidson’s research primarily ran in articles published from the 1960s through the 1990s, most of which have conveniently been reprinted.
 The first two collections contain Davidson’s most influential works, and the last volume cited below is a good place to begin.
 [This section on references and further reading was composed by Paul Saka.]
+See also the article Davidson: Philosophy of Language.

 - Essays on Actions and Events.
 Oxford: Oxford University Press, 1980.